-He stands before the world as a survivor; a tangible link to a terrible disease.
-There are many like him.
-Boys and girls blessed with the ability to walk out of the hospital and away from the monster that is cancer.
-They are living, breathing proof that some kids make it through the fight and we cling to their stories of survival to inspire us to fight cancer.
+He stands before the world as a survivor, a tangible link to a terrible disease.
+There are many like him — boys and girls blessed with the ability to walk out of the hospital and away from the monster that is childhood cancer.
+They are living, breathing proof that some kids make it through the fight, and we cling to their stories of survival to inspire us to fight cancer.

 Cancer kills kids.
 Not one or two.
 Not half a dozen.
-Hundreds of them.
 Thousands of them.
 More than you can count.
 And more than you would ever want to guess.

 Childhood cancer is unique in that it is not predictable.
 The number one risk factor for childhood cancer is being a child.

 Don’t we emphasize to our children the inherent promises tomorrow holds?
-How can we be a nation of people who tells our children to believe in themselves and urges them to pursue their dreams if we cannot fund research to help them hold onto their lives?
+How can we tell our children to believe in themselves and urge them to pursue their dreams if we cannot fund research to help them hold on to their lives?

-How can we accept, at face value, that 1,340 children with cancer will die this year because we haven’t given enough thought and consideration into saving their lives?
-How can we live with ourselves knowing at the very least, if not more, will die in 2013 – and each year after?
+How can we accept that 2,000 children with cancer will die this year because we haven’t given enough thought and consideration into saving their lives?

-These kids with cancer have names, they have faces, cute angelic little faces, looking up at their parents with so much trust and hope.
-They have families, moms and dads who watched them take their first breath and held their hands as they took their last.
-These kids had hopes and dreams, like destroying cancer, building Lego models, and firing off Nerf guns.
-They had such promise, lifetimes ahead of them.
-And that promise was broken – smashed into billions of little pieces their loved ones will spend a lifetime trying to gather up and hold close to their hearts.
+These kids with cancer have names.
+They have cute, angelic little faces, looking up at their parents with so much trust and hope.
+They have families — moms and dads who watched them take their first breath and held their hands as they took their last.

-It will never be enough because of boys like Mac and Dustin, the first kids we met on the cancer floor 10 years ago, and the first we watched die.
-Because of girls like Sophie, who loved butterflies and Disney princesses, and held on to life so long, it even amazed her doctors.
+Because of girls like Sophie, who loved butterflies and Disney princesses, and who held on to life so long, it even amazed her doctors.

 And because of Ryan, a little boy who finally came home last month to parents who will spend a lifetime dreaming about what it would have been like to hold his hand as he walked through the front door.

-And if you find it in your heart, please join us in conquering childhood cancer – once and for all.
+Join us in conquering childhood cancer, once and for all.